TechGrounds-Cloud8/cloud8-Rolfsijtema/week3cloud8/SEC-03 IAM.md

 # [SEC-03 IAM]

-Security goes in two steps:
+Security goes in two steps: authentication and authorization.
+What are the diffirence between them, and how do you secure systems/information/fight fraude.

 ## Key terminology